Skip to content

 The depth of the Colca Canyon is stated differently depending on the source and measurement point.
 Values of around 3,270 meters often appear.
 In the context of the UNESCO Global Geopark, depths of more than 3,400 meters are also mentioned.

 These differences are normal because a canyon is not equally deep at every point.
-The decisive factor is the respective measurement point between the rim, peaks, valley floor, and river course.
+The respective measurement point between the rim, peaks, valley floor, and river course is decisive.

 One thing is certain: Colca is one of the deepest canyons in the world and significantly deeper than the Grand Canyon.
 However, for travelers, what is more important than the record is that the gorge appears enormous, steep, and surprisingly diverse on site.